John T. Curtis Jr.: Coaching career

-Curtis' father, John T. Curtis, Sr., founded John Curtis Christian School in River Ridge, Louisiana in 1962 where he was named head football coach there in 1969 at the age of 22.
+Curtis' father, John T. Curtis, Sr., founded John Curtis Christian School in River Ridge, Louisiana, in 1962, where he was named head football coach in 1969 at the age of 22.
 In his first season, the Patriots football team finished the year 0-10 and scored only two touchdowns the entire season.
-The following season the Patriots made the playoffs and by 1973 they had their first appearance in the LHSAA quarterfinals.
+The following season, the Patriots made the playoffs, and by 1973, they had made their first appearance in the LHSAA quarterfinals.
 In 1975, Curtis led his team to the school's first football state championship, defeating Notre Dame High School of Crowley, Louisiana by a score of 13-12.

-The team have won 28 state championships to date, the most for any high school football program in Louisiana history, far surpassing the team with the second-most championships, Haynesville High School in Haynesville, Louisiana, who holds 17 state championships.
+The team has won 28 state championships to date, the most of any high school football program in Louisiana history, far surpassing the team with the second-most championships, Haynesville High School in Haynesville, Louisiana, which holds 17 state championships.

 J.T.
-Curtis is currently the winningest high school football coach in Louisiana history and the winningest American-football coach in history.
-He achieved his 600th win, only the second coach in the nation to ever do so, with a 37-16 win over Archbishop Shaw High School in 2021.
+Curtis is currently the winningest high school football coach in Louisiana history and the winningest American football coach in history.
+He achieved his 600th win, becoming only the second coach in the nation to ever do so, with a 37-16 win over Archbishop Shaw High School in 2021.

-In 2012, the John Curtis football program was named the national champion by five national polls after going an undefeated 14-0 and defeating Evangel Christian Academy of Shreveport, Louisiana 35-13 in the LHSAA Class 2A state championship game.
-It was the first ever national title for Curtis and the Patriots football program and the first by a team from Louisiana since West Monroe High School was named national champions in 2000, and they are also the only team from Louisiana to receive the honor since.
+In 2012, the John Curtis football program was named the national champion by five national polls after going undefeated at 14-0 and defeating Evangel Christian Academy of Shreveport, Louisiana 35-13 in the LHSAA Class 2A state championship game.
+It was the first ever national title for Curtis and the Patriots football program and the first by a team from Louisiana since West Monroe High School was named national champion in 2000.
+The Patriots are also the only team from Louisiana to receive the honor since.
 In 2013, the Patriots football program was forced to forfeit 20 wins from 2013 to 2015, including their 2013 state championship, due to sanctions by the LHSAA around the eligibility of now former JCCS football player Willie Allen.
 Curtis and the school have maintained to date that there were no improprieties regarding Allen.

 In his storied career, Curtis has coached 14 players who played in the NFL including Joe McKnight, Malachi Dupre, Duke Riley, Kenny Young, and Mike Stonebreaker among others.
 He has also coached dozens of high school All-Americans and players who went on to compete on the college level.
-He also had at least one player named first team all-state every year from 1975 to 2019, a state record.
+He also had at least one player named first-team all-state every year from 1975 to 2019, a state record.
 The Patriots won five consecutive state championships, the only team in Louisiana to ever do so, from 2004 to 2008.
 They have also won four consecutive titles once (1996–99) and three consecutive titles twice (1979–81, 1983–85).

-He has also won three state championships as head baseball coach at John Curtis.
+He has also won three state championships as the head baseball coach at John Curtis.